drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 This post is not about how to use my library, but merely about the oddities that I wasn't expecting to find while coding it.

+I have summarized here only a few, there are more, but these are the 3 that I recall the most.

 # Oddity #1